A QUEEN WITHIN: ADORNED ARCHETYPES

-A Queen Within: Adorned Archetypes investigates symbols of womanhood and challenges conventional notions of beauty with experimental gowns, headpieces, and jewelry by boundary-pushing fashion designers and artists including Alexander McQueen, Vivienne Westwood, Gypsy Sport, Hassan Hajjaj and Iris van Herpen.
+A Queen Within: Adorned Archetypes investigates symbols of womanhood and challenges conventional notions of beauty with experimental gowns, headpieces, and jewelry by boundary-pushing fashion designers and artists including Alexander McQueen, Vivienne Westwood, Chromat, Studio Roosegaarde, Gypsy Sport, Selam Fessahaye and Iris van Herpen.
 The exhibition features more than 100 articles of fashion, photography and video presented in a dramatic gallery design.

 The exhibition explores seven personality types of a queen or, metaphorically, a woman: Sage, Enchantress, Explorer, Mother Earth, Heroine, Magician, and Thespian.
 The story of each persona, which also forms the themes of the exhibition, is articulated through contemporary fashion, photography, film, and artwork.